MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field DecodeIoOnBoot

-Indictates whether the device has IO decode enabled on boot.
+Indicates whether the device has IO decode enabled on boot.

 ### -field Reserved